Revelation verse by verse

 “You will know the truth, and the truth will set you free [from sin].
 Everyone who sins is a slave to sin.
 So if the Son sets you free, you will be free indeed.”
 (John 8:32-36)

 Our labour is not in vain.
-We read Christ’s assurance of the spiritual rewards given to true believers.
-Jesus said, "To him that overcometh will I,"
+Christ assured us of our spiritual rewards.
+He said, "To him that overcometh will I,"

 "Give to eat of the tree of life.”
 (Rev 2:7)

-The three angels’ messages seem to cover long periods of time during the Church age, from John’s time until now.
+The three angels’ messages span the church age, from John's time until now.
+They form three periods or phases in progress:

-An early Church spreading the everlasting gospel to all the world.
+An early church period of spreading the everlasting gospel to all nations.